 Why Are Chemical Peels Done?

 Chemical peels are most commonly used for sun-damaged skin that has wrinkles, sun spots and age spots.
-Chemical peels help rid the skin of fine wrinkles, soften deep wrinkles and bleach age spots.
+Chemical peels help rid the skin of fine wrinkles, soften deep wrinkles and fade age spots.

 Chemical peels may also be useful in other skin conditions that have not responded to previous treatment.
 Melasma or "the mask of pregnancy" may be helped by chemical peels, as may extensive superficial, smooth, sunken acne scars.
 Chemical peels can also offer a boost for patients with acne.

 How many chemical peels will I need?

 It must be remembered that chemical peels are not the "fountain of youth”.
 Patients must have realistic expectations and understand that more than one treatment session is often necessary.
 Most patients need a series of 2-4 chemical peels spaced 2-6 weeks apart depending on their goals.

 How Do I Prepare for My Peel?